briancribb/strpg-hero-source/pages/game/tavares-commercial-freighter.md

 	<dd>
 		<p>The shuttlebay covers two decks and is large enough for several standard size shuttlecraft.
 The doors are two decks high and the opening is protected by the standard magical force field system that lets Star Trek dock shuttles without pumping huge amounts of air into and out of a hangar.
 For game purposes, assume that the doors can be opened without losing air pressure, as long as the power is on.</p>
 		<p>There are also small tractor beam emitters in the upper portion (both external and internal) which are used to assist with landing.
 These aren't strong enough to grab anything outside of the ship, but it's enough to move shuttles around in an effort to make room for more.</p>
+		<p>If the crew keeps a shuttlecraft around on a regular basis, then fuel would be stored in the bay near a portable refueling unit.</p>
 	</dd>
 	<dt>Repair Shop</dt>
 	<dd>